-If standard or swing up then window frame height and width are .1 If gull wing then window frame height = Impact .00006 length .35 and frame window frame width = Impact .00006 length .5 he stiffener is a function of door geometry and impact intensity.
-Length is determined by the position within the middle body section Width is 60% of the middle body section's width Height = .0001 length Impact
+If standard or swing up then window frame height and width are .1 If gull wing then window frame height = Impact .00006 length .35 and frame window frame width = 25.
+C. 2 mm.
+6 Impact .00006 length .5 • The size of intensity. the stiffener is a function of door geometry and impact Length is determined by the position within the middle body section Width is 60% of the middle body section's width Height = .0001 length Impact